Holdwich/cloudwalk-engsec/README_EN.md

 ### My Solution

-To address this problem hardening the server and application security is a must, this includes validation of input, such as in Java:
+To address this problem hardening the server and application security is a must, this includes validation of input, such as in Java (see example_secure_api_implementation.java):

 ```
 File file = new File(BASE_DIRECTORY, userInput);